toneemarqus/AD-Suit/README.md

 ![image](https://github.com/toneemarqus/AD-Suit/assets/85018947/054d672b-81cb-4ee8-b37b-a9e99626061b)

-We can now interact with the new network directly from our normal kali terminal, for example run ping:
+We can now interact with the new network directly from our normal kali terminal, for example run ping against on of the new network hosts:

 ![image](https://github.com/toneemarqus/AD-Suit/assets/85018947/d34a340b-cffb-4eb2-868f-f09896ea3999)

-This was a quick demo for Windows host pivoting, when trying to pivot through Linux host, the steps are exactly the same, and it will connect you to containers from inside the linux host itself too!
+This was a quick demo for Windows host pivoting, when trying to pivot through Linux host, the steps are exactly the same.
+<b>For Linux, if you need to access a container on the same host, the tool will help you do that too! just put the container network ip in the interface field).</b>

+## Attacks Tab:

 # Contributing to Go Map Exec